billsix/programmingFromTheGroundUp/docs/source/firstprog.rst

    extended versions of the register.
 Usually you will only use the extended versions.
-Newer models also offer a 64-bit mode, which doubles the size of these registers yet again and uses an ``r`` prefix to indicate the larger registers (i.e. FIXMEAMPrax; is the 64-bit version of eax;).
+Newer models also offer a 64-bit mode, which doubles the size of these registers yet again and uses an ``r`` prefix to indicate the larger registers (i.e. %rax; is the 64-bit version of eax;).
 However, these processors are not widely used, and are not covered in this book.